-6.1 Administration using the Web Interface
+7.1 Administration using the Web Interface

 A running server can be administered using the web interface.
 (Note most administration tasks do not need to shut down the server; some even require a running server.)
-If you are registered as a BSCW administrator in the variable SERVER\ADMINS of the BSCW instance configuration file <bscw-runtime-path>/conf/config.py, you will find the action [Admin] in the user menu in the right upper corner of the interface.
+If you are registered as a BSCW administrator in the variable SERVER\ADMINS of the BSCW instance configuration file <bscw-runtime-path>/conf/config.py, you will find the action [Admin] in the [Options] menu.